Total Immersion: Sounds from Japan, Barbican | Classical music reviews, news & interviews

 The technical, intellectual and emotional commitment of Mitsuhashi and Shuto was by some margin the highlight of the day

 It stood out in a weak field, however.
-Akira Nishimura, Misato Mochizuki and Akira Miyoshi delivered works that was interesting only intermittently, all three descending into film clichés.
+Akira Nishimura, Misato Mochizuki and Akira Miyoshi delivered works that were interesting only intermittently, all three descending into film clichés.
 Of all the most recently composed pieces in the BBC Symphony Orchestra evening concert with the energetic conductor Kazushi Ono, only Toshio Hosokawa’s Woven Dreams (2009-10) - a lush Rautavaara-like number with gagaku apparitions - left a lasting impression.

 The other composer we got a glimpse of was Jo Kondo in the one o’clock chamber concert at LSO St Luke’s.
 His Surface, Depth and Colour (2009) - in a nicely suffocating performance from the Guildhall Chamber Ensemble under the direction of Sian Edwards - has grown and grown on me.
 Its unrushed, provocatively colourless web of sound and mysterious, dry interruptions, which, like quicksand, drags the listener into the detail, has a pretty unique way about it.
 And it isn't easily shrugged off.